Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 Custom Stain Matching for the Customer’s Home

 The customer originally selected the Golden Oak stain.
-Before staining, we reached out one final time to confirm the colour choice.
+Before staining, I reached out one final time to confirm the colour choice.
 The customer then sent photos of their stairs and oak flooring.
 While the flooring was oak, the tones were softer and browner than a Golden Oak finish.

 After reviewing the photos together, we discussed several stain options and narrowed it down to: